Skip to main content

 LIS Technologies to expand Oak Ridge Operations

 Laser Isotope Separation (LIS) Technologies officials announced the company will expand its operations in Oak Ridge, investing $1.38 billion and creating 203 new jobs.
-The investment from LIS Technologies marks the third-largest nuclear-related investment since the creation of TNECD’s Nuclear Energy Fund.
-Thew new LIS Technology facility in Oak Ridge will locate on the historic K-25 uranium enrichment site and is intended to become the first U.S.-origin commercial laser uranium enrichment plant in the world, supporting U.S. utilities, next-generation reactor developers and national defense requirements while helping to reestablish a resilient domestic nuclear fuel supply chain.
-The announcement follows recent funding LIS Technologies received from the U.S. Department of Energy (DOE).
-In 2024, the company was selected by the DOE as one of six domestic companies to participate in the Low-Enriched Uranium (LEU) Enrichment Acquisition Program.
-Founded in 2023 with its office and laser enrichment research and development headquartered in Oak Ridge in the recently renovated K-1330 building, LIS Technologies is the seventh company to locate in Tennessee for its commercial operations utilizing the Nuclear Energy Fund.
+It is the third-largest nuclear-related investment since the creation of TNECD’s Nuclear Energy Fund.
+The new LIS Technology facility will locate on the historic K-25 uranium enrichment site and is intended to become the first U.S.-origin commercial laser uranium enrichment plant in the world, supporting U.S. utilities, next-generation reactor developers, and national defense requirements, while helping to reestablish a resilient domestic nuclear fuel supply chain.
+In 2024, the company was selected by the Department of Energy as one of six domestic companies to participate in the Low-Enriched Uranium Enrichment Acquisition Program.
+Founded in 2023 with its office and laser enrichment research and development headquartered in Oak Ridge in the recently renovated K-1330 building, LIS Technologies is the seventh company to locate in Tennessee for its commercial operations utilizing the Nuclear Energy Fund